-Whether you’re a history enthusiast or a nature seeker, Germany offers a lot to please every taste.
-From significant historical monuments and old towns to state-of-the-art buildings and modern skyscrapers and much more, Germany has it all.
+Whether you’re a history enthusiast or a nature lover, Germany offers much to please every taste.
+Germany has everything from significant historical monuments and old towns to state-of-the-art buildings, modern skyscrapers, and much more.

+Since Germany offers many things to do and unforgettable experiences, deciding on certain great things becomes challenging.
 Nevertheless, here’s a list of great things to do in Germany.
-Hopefully, it will help you plan your travel and stay in Germany wisely and make the most of your trip.
+Hopefully, it will help you plan your stay in Germany wisely and make the most of your trip.

-- Best Things to do in Germany & Places to Visit
+- Things to Do in Germany & Places to Visit

 - 1. Visit WWII Memorials & Landmarks

 - 2. Take a Day to Visit Heidelberg Castle

 - 3. Visit the Museum Island

 - 5. Walk or Bike Along the Berlin Wall

 - 10. Get Festive at German Christmas Markets